 Run these commands in a terminal in the parent directory of the directory

-Prepare dockrun_t3rd: This will not only run the Docker container, it will make the command
+Prepare dockrun_t3rd: This will run the Docker container, in order to make the command

 dockrun_t3rdavailable in your current terminal.
 You must do this again for every new terminal you open.